getchar/pycense/README.md

 `pycense.py -h`

-For a much more detailed look at the functionality of the program, read the manual by typing the command:
+For a much more detailed look at the functionality of the program, read the manual by running the command:

 `pycense.py -m`